-- Steer to Secondary 3GPP access regardless of other traffic (applicable to two separate Single-USIM DualSteer Ues only).
+- Steer to the second 3GPP access regardless of other traffic (applicable to two separate Single-USIM DualSteer UEs only).

+- Steer to the 3GPP access whose PLMN and RAT combination is mostly matched to the preferred PLMN and RAT combination.

+NOTE 2a: The first 3GPP access and the second 3GPP access can be marked as Primary 3GPP access and Secondary 3GPP access respectively.
+Alternatively, each 3GPP access can be marked with a path identifier provided by UDM respectively.

-NOTE 2: Additional optional policies can be further considered to improve the flexibility of DualSteer.
+NOTE 2b: Additional optional policies can be further considered to improve the flexibility of DualSteer.

 When the PCF generates the policy for DualSteer traffic steering, the PCF shall determine whether simultaneous transmission is allowed or not based on operator policy and the DualSteer Device capability (whether simultaneous transmission is supported or not) if provided by the DualSteer Device.
 If the PCF determines that simultaneous transmission is not allowed, the PCF shall ensure that the DualSteer traffic steering policy for all services are coordinated so that all services are transferred over the same single 3GPP access.

+Since the DualSteer Device shall select the 3GPP access first and then determine whether to establish a new PDU session over the selected 3GPP access, the DualSteer traffic steering policy should be provided via UE policy.
+Either the existing UE policy can be enhanced or new UE policy can be introduced to include the DualSteer traffic steering policies.
+Following are the two possible options, which can be further discussed during conclusion or normative phase.

 Option 1: A new UE policy can be introduced to specify policy for DualSteer traffic steering.
 In this case, the UE Configuration Update procedure as specified in clause 4.2.4 of TS 23.502 [4] is re-used to provision this policy to UE.
 Following is the example of the new UE policy.